adamfortuna/adamfortuna-v4/source/articles/2013-09-06-designing-eval-everything.markdown

 permalink: designing-eval-everything
 ---

+_Update: This post was originally published on evaleverything.com, a now retired blog I created to host my technology posts.
+The content has since been moved here._

 I'm not a designer.
 My last attempt at design was my [personal blog][] ([screenshot for posterity][]), which is far from a masterpiece.
 When starting this blog, I decided it was time to put some of what I've learned from the design talent at [Code School][] to use and see if my eye had improved.

 ## Octopress